 Software applications built using microservices have multiplied rapidly in recent years, and the trend shows no signs of slowing down.
 A host of tech industry titans, including Netflix, Amazon, eBay, Uber and Comcast, have all written about their experiences working with a microservices architecture.
 Many in the industry have attributed the swift rise of microservices to the growth of Docker, claiming that microservices would not be possible without relying on Docker containers.
-But what exactly are microservices, and how can they benefit your engineering team?
+But what exactly is microservices architecture and how can microservices benefit your engineering team?

 What Are Microservices?

 Simply put, a microservices architecture is a software design pattern in which a larger application is composed of multiple smaller services, each with its own objective, that collaborate and communicate over a network in order to achieve a particular goal.
 Within a microservices architecture, each service runs in its own process and communicates with other processes using a lightweight mechanism such as HTTP/REST with JSON.

 The concept of breaking down an application into discrete parts is not a new one.
 The idea for microservices originates in the broader service-oriented architecture design pattern, in which independent services perform distinct functionalities and communicate using a designated protocol.
 However, unlike service-oriented architecture, a microservices architecture (as its name suggests) must contain services that are explicitly small and lightweight and that are independently deployable.

 According to the traditional “monolithic” software design pattern, applications should be developed as a single entity.
 Standard enterprise applications often consist of three parts: a client-side interface that runs in the user’s browser, a database and a server-side monolithic application.
 This server-side application mediates between the client and the database — handling HTTP requests, retrieving information from the database and assembling the code that will be sent to the user.